Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Cluster Route for extending the DMFT

-One can consider that the DMFT impurity bare Green function is the coarse-grained lattice Green function, however the self-energy which is obtained by solving the impurity model does not have spatial dependence.
-Therefore, the coarse-graining for DMFT is done over the entire first Brillouin zone with one single impurity.
-In the dynamical cluster approximation, coarse-graining is performed on a cluster that spans the entire first Brillouin zone and is made of $N_c$ impurities.
-Each of the $N_c$ impurities represents an equal patch of the Brillouin zone.
+One can consider that the DMFT impurity bare Green function is the coarse-grained lattice Green function.
+Since the self-energy which is obtained by solving the impurity model does not have spatial dependence, the coarse-graining procedure for DMFT is done over the entire first Brillouin zone with one single impurity site.
+Effectively, from a diagrammatic point of view, DMFT neglects momentum conservation at the internal vertices.
+The dynamical cluster approximation systematically restores momentum conservation at these internal vertices.
+To this end, it divides the Brillouin zone into $N_c$ cells with each cell (of linear size $\Delta k$) represented by a cluster momentum \textbf{K} in the center of the cell.
+The DCA then requires that momentum conservation in the internal vertices be respected for momentum transfers between cells (momentum transfers larger than $\Delta k$), but neglected for momentum transfers within a cell (less than $\Delta k$).
+In this way momentum conservation is fully recovered in the limit of $N_c \to \infty$, while the DMFT result is obtained for $N_c = 1$.

+The DCA coarse-graining process is illustrated by Fig.(\ref{fig:coarseGraining}) for $N_c = 8$.
+In DCA, the self-energy is no longer momentum-independent.
+Rather, we have for a lattice momentum $\mathbf{k}$, $\Sigma(\mathbf{k}) = \Sigma(\mathbf{K})$.
+Where $\mathbf{K}$ is the momentum at the center of the cell containing $\mathbf{k}$.
+The impurity, or in this case the cluster, Green's function is here related to the lattice Green's function by:

-where the summation over $\mathbf{k}$ is restricted to the patch corresponding to the impurity sites with momentum $\mathbf{K}$.
+where the summation over $\mathbf{k}$ is restricted to the patch corresponding to the impurity/cluster site with momentum $\mathbf{K}$.
+The impurity solver is now a cluster solver for the momentum-dependent self-energy $\Sigma(\mathbf{K})$.

-The algorithm for DCA is summarized in Fig. (\ref{fig:DCA_algorithm})
+The algorithm for DCA is summarized in Fig. (\ref{fig:DCA_algorithm}).